CrystalChun/oci-capi-operator-test/README.md

 make remove-cr
 ```

-This deletes the `ociclusterautoscaler` instance, which triggers the operator to cleanup all the resources it created.
+This deletes the `ociclusterautoscaler` instance, which triggers the operator to cleanup all of the resources it created.

-Check the pod logs of the oci-capi-operator
+Check the pod logs of the oci-capi-operator:
 ```sh
 oc logs -n oci-capi-operator deploy/oci-capi-operator-controller-manager
 ```

 #### Remove the operator

+To remove this operator and all of its components, run the following:
 ```sh
 make undeploy
 ```